chentetran/Hungry-Hungry-Hipster/README.md

 How do you solve the problem?
 We can solve this problem by gamifying the search for lesser-known restaurants.
-Once at a restaurant of their choice, the user will check in, allowing the restaurant they’re in to be determined from their current location; nearby restaurants will then be listed in order for the user to specify the correct one.
+Once at a restaurant of their choice, the user will check in, allowing the restaurant they're in to be determined from their current location; nearby restaurants will then be listed in order for the user to specify the correct one.
 Once the restaurant is determined, we will use a combination of factors (Yelp reviews, number of previous check-ins, is it a major chain, etc.) in